Five die due to asphyxiation at fish processing unit | Law-Order

 Five workers from West Bengal have died of asphyxiation in a fish processing unit here, Mangaluru police Commissioner N Shashi Kumar said on Monday.

-The incident occurred at Sri Ulka LLP, a fish processing unit in the Mangaluru Special Economic Zone at about 7 PM on Sunday, Kumar told reporters.
+The incident occurred at Sri Ulka LLP, a fish processing unit in the Mangaluru Special Economic Zone on Sunday evening, Kumar told reporters.

+He said one of the workers fell inside the waste collection tank and fell unconscious inside it.

 All of them are natives of West Bengal and aged between 20 and 22 years.
 Three others in the ICU are said to be out of danger, the police Commissioner said.